 Aviation Safety Crisis

-Most people appreciate the service of air traffic controllers, but airports and airlines often don't.
-Congress usually appropriates funds for improved ATC tracking and communication systems over 3 to 5 years, complicating use and safety; changes in biennial reauthorizes make implementations chaotic and expensive.
+Congress had appropriated funds for improved ATC tracking and communication systems over 3 to 5 years, complicating changes in schedules leading to chaotic and expensive

 Meanwhile, DOGE and President Trump have reduced --and plan to continue reducing --funding and staff at FAA, NAS, and NTSB.
 Is the recent batch of aviation crashes the result?
 Of course it is!
 Air Traffic management risks include busy-hour complexity, and staffing remote ATC at Intermediate airports overnight involves unscheduled flights, so controllers may be busy when called, unaware of an earlier call or assigned to two flights simultaneously.
 That was part of the recent collision near Reagen National Airport and of a fatal crash in Minnesota not long ago.

-U.S. Senators and Representatives tolerate this now and seemingly are not alarmed.
+U.S. Senators and Representatives tolerate this now an,d seemingly are not alarmed.
 Some are even less informed than their constitutes and their caucus’ Transportation Committee delegates.
 So, yes, aviation safety is not a political goal.

 Read more